 Admission to law school is based on scores achieved on the Law School Admissions Test (LSAT), collegiate performance, extracurricular activities, work experience, and letters of recommendation.

-Students who want to prepare for law school should, whatever their academic major, consult with Dr. David Barnum (email@example.com) in the Department of Political Science.
+Students who want to prepare for law school should, whatever their academic major, consult with Dr. David Williams (firstname.lastname@example.org) in the Department of Political Science, or contact the Department of History (email@example.com), where there is a pre-law concentration in the History major.